In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Cut the prosciutto slices in half lengthwise, then separate the pieces.

 In a medium bowl, combine the onion, grapes, zucchini, and 1 to 2 tablespoons oil.
 Season with salt and pepper and toss to coat.
-Working with one zucchini slice at a time, wrap it with a piece of prosciutto until you’ve used all the prosciutto.
+Working with 1 zucchini slice at a time, wrap it with a piece of prosciutto until you’ve used all the prosciutto.

 Assemble and cook the skewers